rusty-engineer/GSF-copilot-workshop/workshop-modules/03 Enhancing the Word Search game.md

 2. **Hints:** Provide players with hints or clues to locate difficult words.

-3. **Word Categories:** Categorize words and allow players to choose specific categories for their game (e.g., animals, food, sports).
+3. **Word Categories:** Categorise words and allow players to choose specific categories for their game (e.g., animals, food, sports).

 4. **Multiplayer Mode:** Enable multiplayer functionality to allow multiple players to compete against each other in finding words.